MegaPirateNG/Docs/documentation/general_configuration.md

 # General Configuration

+All configuration here requires you to modify the source-code of MegaPirateNG.
+You need to save the changes and recompile / upload this changes with Arduino IDE.

 ## Changing Board Type

-MegaPirateNG supports different types of flight controller boards You have to set the configuration to the board you use.
+MegaPirateNG supports different types of flight controller boards.
+In order to get the Firmware running you have to specify which board you are using.

 After opening the desired Sketch change to the ```APM_Config.h``` file in the tab-bar.
-In the file you have to change the line ```#define MPNG_BOARD_TYPE   RCTIMER_CRIUS_V2``` with the board you have.
+In this file you need to change the line ```#define MPNG_BOARD_TYPE   RCTIMER_CRIUS_V2``` with the board you have.

-The file also contains the list of supported boards in a comment below the define.
+The file also contains the list of supported boards in a comment block bellow configuration define itself.

 For example (using a crius v1):